arduino/arduino-cloud-cli/README.md

 Things can be created starting from a template or by cloning another thing.

 Create a thing from a thing template.
+Supported template formats are JSON and YAML.
 The name parameter is optional.
 If it is provided then it overrides the name retrieved from the template:

-`$ iot-cloud-cli thing create --name <thingName> --template <template.json>`
+`$ iot-cloud-cli thing create --name <thingName> --template <template.(json|yaml)>`

 Create a thing by cloning another thing, here the *name is mandatory*: